-But actually it would be possible to use DSS1 with its call references architecture but then one would need to carry it across the SS7 MTP/SCCP network which would not be based on standards.
+It would be possible to map ISUP or subscriber signaling to DSS1 with its call references architecture and run the DSS1 to a an SCF but then one would need to carry it across the SS7 MTP/SCCP network which would not be based on standards.
 In such a case for the purpose of controlling SRF and accessing the database different protocols would need to be used.
+To make this work, some modifications to DSS1 would be needed.
 NB: This has not been done.
 But we will later see that in IP telephony, instead of a separate protocol, one protocol, namely SIP, is used for access and trunk signaling and for accessing intelligent services logic in service nodes.

 If you will take a look the INAP specification you will immediately notice that the protocol does not have a modular structure.
 It is just a collection of messages for all kinds of purposes that people have invented on the way.
+So, although IN allows introducing new supplementary services and even operator programming of new services flexibly, IN does not apply the good idea of modularity in protocol design.